41 Customer Loyalty Statistics & 10 Benefits for SMEs [2021 Update]

-In the Loyalty Report study that I cited earlier, 73 of customers on your loyalty rewards program are more likely to recommend your brand.
+In the Loyalty Report study that we cited earlier, 73% of customers on your loyalty rewards program are more likely to recommend your brand.

 As you probably know, customer-to-customer recommendations have many benefits on their own.
-HubSpot says that 81 percent of customers trust recommendations from their friends and family.
+HubSpot says that 81% of customers trust recommendations from their friends and family.

-McKinsey reports that 20 to 50 percent of all buying decisions come from word of mouth.
-Here are some benefits of word of mouth marketing,
+McKinsey reports that 20% to 50% of all buying decisions come from word of mouth.
+Here are some benefits of word of mouth marketing:

-- Customers gained by word of mouth are more likely to recommend others
+- Customers gained by word of mouth are more likely to recommend you to others

 A different study by Bain & Company supports these McKinsey findings.
-Customers who’ve shopped ten or more times refer 50 percent more people than one-time buyers.
+Customers who’ve shopped ten or more times refer 50% more people than one-time buyers.

 4. Loyalty Programs Lower Customer Acquisition Costs

-You can more easily convince an existing customer to buy more than ask a new customer to buy more.
+It is easier to convince an existing customer to buy more than it is to ask a new customer to buy more.
 Customer acquisition costs six to seven times more than customer retention.

 Businesses spend a lot of money on marketing and customer acquisition is a big part of that spending.
 But stores that focus on customer retention notice significant profit boosts.

-A mere two percent increase in customer retention would have the same effect as cutting costs by ten percent.
+A mere 2% increase in customer retention would have the same effect as cutting costs by 10%.

-In another report, a five percent boost in customer retention rate translates into a 25 percent increase in profit.
+In another report, a 5% boost in customer retention rate translates into a 25% increase in profit.

-Depending on your industry, increasing your customer retention by five percent could earn you a 125 percent boost in profit.
+Depending on your industry, increasing your customer retention by 5% could earn you a 125% boost in profits.

-Meanwhile, acquiring new customers instead of building a customer loyalty program cost five to 25 times more.
+Meanwhile, acquiring new customers instead of building a customer loyalty program costs 5 to 25 times more.

 So the more loyal customers you have, the lower your cost per customer you acquire.